-This holiday season, one school in Ireland came up with a brilliant idea to help spread joy and help kids learn the value of giving gifts with meaning instead of high price tags.
-Rather than trying to get kids to focus on after school lessons, they’re ditching homework and assigning acts of kindness, instead!
+Every holiday season, one school in Ireland does something unique to help spread joy and help kids learn the value of giving gifts with meaning They ditch homework and assign acts of kindness, instead!
+Read on to see learn more, and check out some kindness assignments for your own kids!

 Irish School Ditches Homework and Assigns Acts of Kindness Instead